 The comparison between bootstrapped (self-funded) and venture-backed startups is complicated by selection effects: the types of businesses that bootstrap and those that seek venture capital are fundamentally different in their ambitions, models, and industries.

-Profitable, sustainable bootstrapped businesses are common and largely invisible in business media — they do not make headlines because they neither raise money publicly nor go public.
-Indie Hackers, a community platform for bootstrapped founders, documents thousands of profitable software businesses generating $10,000 to $1 million+ in monthly recurring revenue with no external investment.
+Profitable, sustainable bootstrapped businesses are common and largely invisible in business media -- they do not make headlines because they neither raise money publicly nor go public.
+Indie Hackers, a community platform for bootstrapped founders (acquired by Stripe in 2017), documents thousands of profitable software businesses generating $10,000 to $1 million+ in monthly recurring revenue with no external investment.
 These businesses have high survival rates precisely because profitability means they are not dependent on external capital cycles.

-Academic research by Robb and Robinson (2014) found that bootstrapped startups showed lower short-term survival rates than funded startups (because capital access provides runway), but among survivors, bootstrapped businesses were more likely to be genuinely profitable after 3-5 years.
-The funded businesses had higher survival but more often were 'alive but walking dead' — burning capital without a clear path to profitability.
+Academic research by Alicia Robb and David Robinson (2014, published in The Review of Financial Studies) found that bootstrapped startups showed lower short-term survival rates than funded startups (because capital access provides runway), but among survivors, bootstrapped businesses were more likely to be genuinely profitable after 3-5 years.
+The funded businesses had higher survival but more often were "alive but walking dead" -- burning capital without a clear path to profitability.

 The question of which model produces better outcomes for founders depends entirely on what founders want.
-Venture capital optimizes for magnitude of outcome at the expense of probability — you might get a large exit, or you might get zero.
+Venture capital optimizes for magnitude of outcome at the expense of probability -- you might get a large exit, or you might get zero.
 Bootstrapping optimizes for probability of a stable, profitable outcome at the expense of potential magnitude.
 Neither is objectively superior.
+For a deeper look at the cultural forces shaping these choices, see startup culture and the move-fast philosophy.

 What Predicts Survival: The Evidence